jomjol/AI-on-the-edge-device-docs/docs/outdated--Migrate-Old-Config-To-New-Config.md

 Please follow the following steps:

-#### 1. Follow the installation guide to flash the ESP32CAM and prepare a SD-Card with the content of the master
+#### 1. Follow the installation guide to flash the ESP32CAM and prepare a SD Card with the content of the master

 #### 2. Save the following files from the old Docker system on your PC: